flipacholas/Architecture-of-consoles/articles/wii.Rmd.md

 The Wii disc provides either **4.7 GB** (if single-layer) or **8.54 GB** (if double-layer) of space available.
 They often contain **two partitions**: The first one for system updates and the other one for the actual game.

-Some games like *Super Smash Bros Brawl* included more partitions to store multiple Virtual Console games, which were executed inside the main game.
+Some games like *Super Smash Bros.
+Brawl* included more partitions to store multiple Virtual Console games, which were executed inside the main game.

 `r close_float_group(with_markdown = TRUE)`